 The best antioxidants are those which are present in your daily diet.
 And are available for your body to absorb and utilise effectively.
 First let’s look at what antioxidants are and what they do.

-natural metabolic processes.
+Antioxidants are those nutrients found mostly in plants (fruit and veggies) which counter the negative impact of free radicals.
+Free radicals are the result of oxidation in the body created by natural metabolic processes.
 Although a natural phenomenon, more free radicals can be produced by a poor diet, chemicals in medication, food and the environment as well as stress.

 Free radicals damage cells and cause a chain reaction of destruction, causing all manor of health problems.
 Some of these include damage to the brain, the eyes, the joints, the heart, the organs and more.
 The aging process accelerates and cancers are born.
 (So how anyone can think that toxic chemicals can cure cancers is beyond rational thinking.)